humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 - **Speed:** How quickly can Dave resolve this contract?

 - **Cost:** Is there a cheaper way of achieving this?
-  (maybe but do you really want to trust Dave's cheaper, knock off cousin Lloyd?)
+  (maybe but do you really want to trust Dave's cheaper, knock off cousin Lloyd ni charge!?)

 There are of course potential ways to solve some of these issues, by optimising for different trade offs e.g. increasing privacy and redundancy.

-These are trade offs for a reason, however, and optimising for one or many will of course mean taking a hit elsewhere.
+These are trade offs though so optimising for one or many will of course mean taking a hit elsewhere.

 If nothing else it will become expensive (which some transactions may still justify) to  improve in each of these areas.